 It is notable that the A7 III offers wifi support, while the A99 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Sony A99 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony A99 Manual.
+In contrast, the A99 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99.
+Further information on the features and operation of the A7 III and A99 can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony A99 Manual.